-women, which is 254 percent of the goal of 200,000 women in 2020.
-In order to minimize the impact of COVID-19, we tried to convert offline-oriented activities into digital activities, and have various methods self-esteem.
+The 20 by 20 Commitment achieved a cumulative number of 500,000 women, which is 254 percent of the goal of 200,000 women in 2020.
+In order to minimize the impact of COVID-19, we tried to convert of-fline-oriented activities into digital activities, and have various methods and systems in place such as online education and live broadcasting.